MINGLE: VLMs for Semantically Complex Region Detection in Urban Scenes: Method

 Let \(J^{(m)}: \mathcal{P}_{I_m} \times \mathcal{P}_{I_m} \rightarrow \{ \text{Yes}, \text{No}, \text{Not sure}\}\) be the set of pairwise judgments indicating whether two individuals belong to the same group.

 We initialize each person as a singleton cluster, then iteratively merge the pair of clusters \((C_a, C_b)\) that maximally increases an agreement score.
 The score is defined based on whether merging the clusters aligns with the pairwise annotations in \(J^{(m)}\).
-If \((p^{(m)}_i, p^{(m)}_k) = \text{"Yes"}\), then placing \(i\) and \(k\) in the same cluster increases the score; if the answer is \text{"No"} or \text{"Not sure"} - otherwise.
+If \((p^{(m)}_i, p^{(m)}_k) = \text{"Yes"}\), then placing \(i\) and \(k\) in the same cluster increases the score, while if the answer is \text{"No"} or \text{"Not sure"}, it does not.

 This process continues greedily until no further improvement can be made.
 We define valid social groups as those clusters with cardinality at least 2, i.e., \(|g^{(m)}_j| \ge 2\).

 For each group $g^{(m)}_j$, we compute a group bounding box $B^{(m)}_j$ by taking the smallest and largest coordinates from all individual person boxes in the group: